MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Enable-ExchangeCertificate.md

 ```

 ### -Thumbprint
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Thumbprint parameter specifies the certificate that you're enabling.
-Each certificate contains a thumbprint, which is the digest of the certificate data.
-To view the thumbprint of a certificate, use the Get-ExchangeCertificate cmdlet.

-!!!
-Exchange Server 2016

 The Thumbprint parameter specifies the certificate that you want to configure.
 You can find the thumbprint value by using the Get-ExchangeCertificate cmdlet.

 The Thumbprint parameter, not the Identity parameter, is the positional parameter for this cmdlet.
 Therefore, when you specify a thumbprint value by itself, the command uses that value for the Thumbprint parameter.

 ```yaml
 Type: String